 When cells absorb light, they produce ATP, which can then be used for different cellular processes.

-This increased ATP production has been shown to promote repair, healing, skin rejuvenation, pain reduction, improvements in mood, brain health, and even immune system functioning.
+This increased ATP production has been shown to promote repair, healing, skin rejuvenation, pain reduction, and improvements in mood, brain health, and even immune system functioning.

 The skin-rejuvenating effects of LED light therapy are produced by a mechanism known as photobiomodulation, which is a non-thermal process that involves exciting cells and tissues.